freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-your-morning-or-evening-routine/to-disrupt-and-sleep-cycle.md

 The term `sleep cycle` refers to the natural pattern of sleep, including different stages the body goes through while sleeping.

 For example:
-`Loud noises disrupt my concentration.` (interrupts the concentration)
+`Loud noises disrupt my concentration` (interrupts the concentration)

-`A good sleep cycle is vital for restful sleep.` (refers to a healthy pattern of sleep)
+`A good sleep cycle is vital for restful sleep` (refers to a healthy pattern of sleep)

 # --question--